Compassion Fatigue And You: How To Avoid Burnout And Prioritize Self-Care

 In therapy, you can find helpful, healthy self-care strategies, tools to manage work stress and a busy schedule, and ways to develop self-compassion and handle self-doubt.

-If you’ve experienced a traumatic event or have experienced secondary trauma through your clients or patients, a therapist can help you with healthy coping strategies.
+If you’ve experienced a traumatic event or have experienced secondary traumatic stress through your clients or patients, a therapist can help you with healthy coping strategies.
 If CF is taking a significant toll on you, one way to take care of it is by visiting a therapist in person or online.

 Many busy professionals opt to try online counseling due to its ease of use.
 Not having to drive to another appointment may allow you more time to relax and care for yourself at home.
 Additionally, studies have shown that online cognitive behavioral therapy is effective in treating the symptoms of anxiety and depression.
 Another review of 17 studies about online counseling found that it is more cost-effective than in-person treatments.